gknowles/dimcli/docs/README.md

 ## Options
-dimcli::Cli is used by declaring options to receive arguments.
+Dim::Cli is used by declaring options to receive arguments.
 Either via pointer to a predefined external variable or by implicitly creating the variable when the option is declared.